 When it comes to writing your essay, you’ll need to brush up on your English writing skills.
 Use the correct grammar and spelling, proofread your essay, and stick to the word count.

 Research the values of the institution you’re applying to.
 If you have achievements, traits or skills that align with these values, be sure to include this in your essay and application.

 Think about your finances, the cost of living, your currency, and the exchange rates when deciding which scholarships to apply to.

-Where to apply for scholarships?
+How to Find & Where to apply for scholarships?

 Ready to study your masters abroad and want to know how to find scholarships?
 Start by researching these scholarships for international students:

 Tips to find scholarships for international students in USA

 Search for scholarships online - there are thousands of scholarships you can quickly and easily find online.

 Find scholarships through professional organisations - connect with people from these companies to learn what scholarships are available.

 Ask the schools you wish to study at about scholarship opportunities.
 For instance, Ohio State University encourages students to complete the ScholarshipUniverse application, which is a scholarship-matching tool for graduates applying for Ohio State merit scholarships.